k3ssen/SymfonyVuetified/README.md

 # Symfony Vuetified

-A base project for creating a [Symfony](https://symfony.com/) application that uses [Vuetify](https://vuetifyjs.com/en/) as frontend, while making it easy to pass data from Twig.
+A base project for creating a [Symfony](https://symfony.com/) application that uses [Vuetify](https://vuetifyjs.com/en/) as frontend, while making it easy to pass serverside data.

 This project is based on the [symfony/website-skeleton](https://github.com/symfony/website-skeleton) with Symfony 5.x and the addition of `"symfony/webpack-encore-bundle": "*"`.